Hard Water Treatment Options

 How Water Quality Impacts Ionizer Performance

-Water quality will play a significant role in how your water ionizer – in fact any ionizer - performs and its longevity.
+Water quality will play a significant role in how your water ionizer – in fact, any ionizer - performs and its longevity.
 An ionizer requires mineral content to create those valued alterations in pH, ORP and to also produce molecular hydrogen.
-Minerals are not only required, they are good.
-Calcium, potassium and magnesium all naturally occur in water and are called the “essential alkalizing minerals” because they are essential to our health.
+Minerals are not only required, but they are also good.
+Calcium, potassium, and magnesium all naturally occur in water and are called the “essential alkalizing minerals” because they are essential to our health.

 The minerals in water are conductive.
 Conductivity allows for the electrical charge that produces the alterations we are seeking in alkaline, ionized water.
 Minerals provide a certain “vitality” to water.

 Water that lacks mineral content, such as water from reverse osmosis or distillation, has no conductivity and is considered by many to be “dead” or denatured water.
 It is important to note that all water found in nature has some level of dissolved mineral content, so these types of “pure” waters are literally a man-made phenomenon.
 Our bodies are designed to drink water with minerals, to use calcium for bones and magnesium for the heart etc. and mankind has been doing so since the dawn of time.
 It is only in the last few decades, that we have been exposed to pure and mineral free water - often in bottles.

 The more mineral content your water has, the more easily your ionizer will alter the water and the better performance it will achieve and conversely.
 Water with a high level of mineral content is called hard water, while water with a low mineral content is called soft water.